 The standard applies to all staff involved in supplier related activities.
-It provides clarity to businesses on the definition of outsourcing, including where activity is delegated to an intermediary, and whether a function or activity outsourced is assessed as critical or important.
+It provides clarity to businesses on the definition of outsourcing, including where activity is delegated to an intermediary, and whether a function or activity outsourced is assessed as material.

-Aviva's Board Risk Committee approves the control objectives in the standard which cover the following areas:
+The Group Board Risk Committee approves the control objectives in the standard which cover the following areas:

-- Supply governance business oversight of operational performance for sourcing and supply management activities; - Sourcing how a service provider of suitable quality is selected; - Supplier contracting and approvals financial, commercial and legal approval of contracts; - Supplier management risk based approach to management of supply contracts; and - Business contingency and exit plans to support operational resilience and recovery and a means to safely exit the arrangement without material harm to the business.
+- Supply governance business oversight of operational performance for sourcing and supply management activities; - Sourcing how a service provider of suitable quality is selected; and - Supply management risk based approach to management of supply contracts

-Critical or important outsourcing will attract the highest level of rigour, including regulatory notification, performance and relationship reviews, regulatory compliance reviews, operational resilience reviews, risk and control assessments.
+Material outsourcing will attract the highest level of rigour, including any required regulatory notification, performance and relationship reviews, regulatory compliance reviews, operational resilience reviews, risk and control assessments.

-The standard and the associated controls have been updated as appropriate to align to the Prudential Regulation Authority (PRA) Regulations for Outsourcing and Third Party Risk Management (PRASS2/21) from January 2022.
+The business standard and the associated controls have been updated as appropriate to align to the Prudential Regulation Authority (PRA) Regulations for Outsourcing and Third Party Risk Management (PRASS2/21) from January 2022.